NoSpread/a_star_3d/README.md

 ## Details

-The csv file is saves in /data, important files are in /ts/index.ts, change details here if needed.
+The csv file is saved in /data, important files are in /ts/index.ts, change details here if needed.